tahseenadit/aiagentaz/readme.md

 ## Acknowledgments

-- Inspired by the need for a unified AI service interface
+- Inspired by the need for an unified AI service interface

 ---